appknox/vulnerabilities/vulnerabilities/8_android_allow_verifier_ssl/success_message.md

-AllowAllHostname is properly configured, or is disabled.
+AllowAllHostname is properly configured or is disabled.